 - Make sure your syllabus contains CU Boulder’s required disability accommodation statement.

 - For any digital software or service that students are required to use in your course, please determine the accessibility status of the software.
-For software supported by the Office of Information Technology, please check the Accessibility Current Status page.
+For software supported by the Office of Information Technology, please check the list of accessibility pages for OIT software.
 To determine the accessibility status of any additional software, please contact the Digital Accessibility Office at ICTCompliance@colorado.edu.

 If the software is not accessible or has not been reviewed for accessibility, please provide notice to students using the syllabus statement below.